pingcap/docs/ticdc/ticdc-integrity-check.md

 > **Note:**
 >
-> After enabling the Checksum validation feature, DECIMAL and UNSIGNED BIGINT types data will be converted to string types.
-Therefore, in the downstream consumer code, you need to convert them back to their corresponding numerical types before calculating Checksum values.
+> After enabling the checksum validation feature, DECIMAL and UNSIGNED BIGINT types data will be converted to string types.
+Therefore, in the downstream consumer code, you need to convert them back to their corresponding numerical types before calculating checksum values.

 The consumer code written in Golang implements steps such as decoding data read from Kafka, sorting by schema fields, and calculating the checksum value.
 For more information, see [`avro/decoder.go`](https://github.com/pingcap/tiflow/blob/master/pkg/sink/codec/avro/decoder.go).